rayjenn/lighthouse/docs/new-audits.md

 - 0.1
 - 0.5
 - 0.01
+- 0.001
 - 1

 The value will be rounded to that nearest number.
+If not provided, the default behavior is equivalent to `0.001`.

 <!--- https://docs.google.com/document/d/1KS6PGPYDfE_TWrRdw55Rd67P-g_MU4KdMetT3cTPHjI/edit#heading=h.32w9jjm4c70w -->
 ![Detail type examples](../assets/detail-type-examples.png)